PostHog/posthog.com/contents/blog/posthog-alternatives.md

 - "A huge benefit is not requiring development work to set up new events or track site behavior as fullstory does this automatically."

-### What people dislike
+### What people dislike about FullStory

-High costs and paywalled features are frequently complaints:
+High costs and pay walled features are frequently complaints:

 - "Due to the high subscription prices, we're forced to pick and choose which sections we want to track and when to turn Full Story on or off."